Sheree1986/Open-Access/README.md

 ```
 This is done in two steps: First do yarn install.
 Then do bundle install.
 Occasionally you will need to do yarn add –check-files to update the resources managed by yarn.
-Occasionally you will need to do bundle update to update the resources managed by the bundler
+Occasionally you will need to do bundle update to update the resources managed by the bundler.

 ```